stevenpovlitz/bathroom-simulation/readme.md

 ## How to run this node code

 Make sure you have node version 8.x or above installed.
 This was coded on 8.11.1 but it should work with any machine that is capable of handling ES6 JavaScript.
+To install the sleep module, run "npm install" before running the code.

 Run with command "node bathroom.js"